‘One Piece’ Manga Chapter 862 English Spoilers: Mother Caramel Photo And Tamatebako Key To Assassination Plot?

 — Franco (@Ultradirector) March 30, 2017

 Until chapter 861, mangaka Oda hasn’t confirmed how the Straw Hats gang will enter the wedding venue.
-However, he did indicate that Sanji was already in the bride and groom’s chambers along side Lady Pudding.
+However, he did indicate that Sanji was already in the bride and groom’s chambers alongside Lady Pudding.
 He was trying his best to conceal his innermost feelings of hatred and anger towards his bride-to-be.
-Although Sanji knows exactly what Pudding plans to do once he lifts her veil and goes in for the wedding kiss, the only kindhearted member of the Vinsmoke clan can’t help but emotionally wander, and question if such high level of betrayal is even possible from a such a sweet and innocent looking person.
+Although Sanji knows exactly what Pudding plans to do once he lifts her veil and goes in for the wedding kiss, the only kindhearted member of the Vinsmoke clan can’t help but emotionally wonder and question if such high level of betrayal is even possible from a such a sweet and innocent looking person.

 Chapter 862 is filled with multiple uncertainties.
 While Big Mom is unaware that her carefully hatched plan of killing the Vinsmoke clan has been revealed, Capone has already set his assassination plot in motion.
 Perhaps the Tamatebako is truly the most critical aspect in the upcoming chapter of One Piece.